Alvarosmb/Excludon-Finder/README.md

   * Operons were labeled as non-contiguous if al least one gene on the opposite strand was flanked on both sides by genes in the operon in question.
   * Count of reads that overlapp genes flinking the reverse gene(s) of the operon.
   ## Excludon annotation:
-  Count of overlapping 3'UTRs and 5' UTRs in the genome regardless of whether they form an operon or not.
+  Count of overlapping 3' UTRs and 5' UTRs in the genome regardless of whether they form an operon or not.
 Median read ends must overlapp at least 20 nt of the neighbor gene.

 ## Usage